MrLoh/thesis-davidson/manuscript.md

 Turing discusses an interesting objection to his test that is related to Anomalous Monism [-@Turing:1950cm, p 452f].
 If our behavior is not ruled by strict laws but a computer is.
 How could it ever simulate our behavior.
 Turing argues that this is simply an assumptions (and even if who says that the mental states of a computer could for example not supervene on the sates of its neural network).
 Turing uses cryptography as an example for a process where a computer can produce output which can not be tracked back to its originating rules (but this of course is a practical limitation not a theoretical one, since all cryptographic functions can be reversed with infinite processing power.)

-This raises and important question wether the anomalism of the mental is connected to our linguistic competences (or maybe just to our effectiveness?) and how computers/the unified theory could account for it. ***(need to reread in three varieties of knowledge)***
+This raises and important question wether the anomalism of the mental is connected to our linguistic competences (or maybe just to our effectiveness?) and how computers/the unified theory could account for it.
+[ ] **Reread in three varieties of knowledge to see what this means**

 **Summary**

-# Davidson's Theory of Intellectual and Linguistic Competence
+# Davidson's Theory of Intellectual and\ Linguistic\ Competence

 ## Sources for Davidson's Theory of Intellectual and Linguistic Competence